 On the other hand, if you notice bright red blood in your stools, this is a sign of fresh bleeding from the lower digestive tract, such as the rectum or anus.
 In this case, the blood has not been partially digested and is still bright red in color.

-It is important to note that while blood in your stool can be a sign of a minor issue such as hemorrhoids, it can also be a sign of a more serious condition such as inflammatory bowel disease, diverticulitis, or colon cancer.
-If you notice blood in your stool, it is important to talk to your gastroenterologist to determine the underlying cause and get appropriate treatment.
+While blood in your stool can be a sign of a minor issue such as hemorrhoids, it can also be a sign of a more serious condition such as inflammatory bowel disease, diverticulitis, or colon cancer.

 What are some medications or supplements that can cause black poop?